 The family, however, was fortunate to have another chance for a better life.
 Shortly after their experience in Spain, they decided to try again in Canada, where they were welcomed with not only the classes and resources but also the opportunities to fully participate in the workforce.
 The family members learned French and integrated very well with the community of Armenians living in Montreal.
 They also became friends with some neighbors and, little by little, could normalize their lives and find employment.

 The case study of the family above shows why community interventions often need to transcend the individual level and deal with higher ecological levels.
-That is, it is about introducing deeper, such as providing employment opportunities, that can have a more lasting and sustainable effect on individual behavior.
+That is, it is about introducing deeper, second-order changes such as providing employment opportunities, that can have a more lasting and sustainable effect on individual behavior.

 Let’s take child labor as another example.
 Child labor is a worldwide problem, affecting a large number of developing countries.
 It has a very negative impact on the cognitive, affective, and social development of the child.
 Programs can be developed that promote self-esteem, train social skills, or reinforce academic motivation.
 But, an effective intervention program also needs to focus on the children’s environment.
 If parents need to have their children work at very young ages to support the family as a whole, community psychologists need to take this into consideration and possibly find better ways for the parents to earn money so that they do not need to depend on their children to earn money, as illustrated in the case study below.